 In order to make up any seminar that the participant previously cancelled, the participant is responsible for 100% of tuition for that seminar.
 [See "Make Up" for additional information on making up missed seminars.]

-All room and board costs are refunded according to the facility’s cancellation policy.
-AAP does not regulate or interfere with the policies of any facility that AAP utilizes for seminars.
-Any participant seeking a refund from the facility must do so on his/her own.
+All room and board costs are refunded according to the facility’s or host's cancellation policy.
+AAP does not regulate or interfere with the policies of any facility that AAP utilizes for seminars or any host.
+Any participant seeking a refund from the facility or host must do so on his/her own.

 Occasionally, changes may be made before the day of a seminar due to speaker availability, participant demand, presenter needs, or other unforeseen circumstances.
 Normally, these are minor schedule changes.
 Though unlikely, if an entire seminar or lecture has to be cancelled, AAP liability is limited only to the tuition for that seminar or fee for that lecture; every effort will be made by AAP to reschedule said seminar or lecture.

 See Tuition Agreement document for full explanation of payment options.

-Board and lodging expenses are paid according to the facility’s policies.
-AAP does not regulate or interfere with payment options/policies of facilities used for AAP seminars.
+Board and lodging expenses are paid according to the facility’s or host's policies.
+AAP does not regulate or interfere with payment options/policies of facilities used for AAP seminars or host's agreement.

 AAP will issue each successful participant a Certificate of Completion or, with submission and approval of a capstone project, a Certificate of Completion with Achievement, only if full payment for the Certificate Program has been received.
 A Certificate of Attendance can be issued to a participant who misses two seminars without making up one seminar through a faculty-approved process; this certificate acknowledging attendance will state that the individual has attended only seven seminars out of nine.
 Certificates are issued within 30 days of the Program end date.

 Continuing Education (CE) Hours: